What does Stella mean?

 Stella is a very prominent first name for women (#247 out of 4276, Top 6%) and also a very prominent surname for both adults and children (#7642 out of 150436, Top 5%).
 (2000 U.S. Census)

 Presented below is the baby name statistics of Stella for girls.
 Stella reached its highest rank of #59 in the U.S. in the 1880s, and is at #66 currently.
-(Top Birth Names, 2014)
+(Top 2000 Names, 2014)

 Prominent variation forms of Stella (#66 in recent rankings) are Estella (#955 in recent rankings), Estelle (#906), Estrella (#839) and Starla.
-These relations of Stella were at the peak of their popularity during 1880-1889 (usage of 0.54%) and are somewhat less common today (usage 0.25%, down 54.2%), with the versions Estella, Estelle and Estrella becoming less trendy.
-Stella is the most contemporarily stylish baby name in this list, with this name undergoing a rekindling in usage.
+These relations of Stella were at the peak of their popularity in the 1900s (usage of 0.5%) and are somewhat less common today (usage 0.4%, down 27%), with versions such as Estelle becoming less trendy.
+Stella is the most contemporarily stylish baby name in this list.

-Recommended similar baby names are Abella, Adella▼, Arella, Axella, Bella▲, Chella, Della▼, Diella, Etelka, Hella, Huella, Idella▼, Joella, Loella, Luella▼, Mella, Nella▼, Noella, Odella, Onella, Orella, Pella, Raella, Rella, Sabella, Sadella, Sadelle, Sadellia, Samella, Seelia, Seila, Sela, Selda, Selia, Sellma, Selma▼, Seula, Sheela, Sheila▼, Shela, Shelia▼, Shell, Shella, Shelle, Shelli▼, Shelly▼, Sheyla, Shilla, Sibella, Stefa, Steffa, Stefka, Stefya, Stepa, Stepha, Stesha, Sybella, Sydell, Sydella, Sydelle, Udella and Vitella.
+Recommended names are Abella, Adella▼, Arella, Axella, Bella▲, Chella, Della▼, Diella, Etelka (see Ethel), Hella, Huella, Idella▼, Joella, Loella, Luella▼, Mella, Nella, Noella, Odella, Onella, Orella, Pella, Raella, Rella, Sabella, Sadella, Sadelle, Sadellia, Samella, Seelia, Seila, Sela, Selda, Selia, Sellma, Selma▼, Seula, Sheela, Sheila▼, Shela, Shelia▼, Shell, Shella, Shelle, Shelli▼, Shelly▼, Sheyla, Shilla, Sibella, Stefa, Steffa, Stefka, Stefya, Stepa, Stepha, Stesha, Sybella, Sydell, Sydella, Sydelle, Udella and Vitella.
 These names tend to be less commonly used than Stella.